goschtl/zope/Zope3/trunk/src/zope/app/viewlet/README.txt

   2

-Also, when you try to look up the unauthorized viewlet by name you will get an exception telling you that you have insufficient priveledges to access the
+Also, when you try to look up the unauthorized viewlet by name you will get an exception telling you that you have insufficient priviledges to access the
 viewlet:

   >>> defaultManager.getViewlet('unauthorized', ILeftColumn)